emanuilov/web-project-template/README.md

 # Future plans

 1. Directory separation when working with frameworks
-2. Lint and test all staged files
-3. sFTP deployment trough Gulp
+2. sFTP deployment trough Gulp
-4. Working with a remote server
+3. Working with a remote server